Internet-Person-IP/katacoda-scenarios/code/step4.md

 > `cd .. && mkdir kubernetes && cd kubernetes`{{copy}}

+deployment.yaml seems to describe a pod and what kind of image it will be using, ports and so on.
+In this case we actually use gcr.io which can be viewed as a git repository for docker images.
 **You first create a file called deployment.yaml in the kubernetes directory which includes something like this:**

 <pre class="file" data-target="clipboard">